seanjyjy/ModuleFuture/README.md

 ### Note

-There will be some deviation between IOS and Android phones.
+There will be some deviation between iOS and Android phones.
 Phone sizes of less than 5 inches will likely have inconsistent displays.
 Performance may vary between phones.

 Depending on your phone speed, the waiting time at the loading screen differs, so please be patient!